aws/aws-cdi-sdk/USER_GUIDE_TEST_APP.md

 ```

 ## Testing CDI with the libfabric sockets adapter (preferred)
 The `libfabric sockets` adapter provides reliable transport over UDP and is recommended for prototyping on non-EFA platforms because it eliminates unreliable transport as a source of errors that will not occur in production environments.
 Similar to the `EFA` adapter, transmitting and receiving larger payload sizes is possible with the `libfabric sockets` adapter.
 However, much like the `sockets` adapter, `libfabric sockets` will suffer from a latency penalty.
 It is suggested to only use this adapter for prototyping applications.
+In contrast to the `EFA` adapter, which uses only a single port, this adapter uses a consecutive range of ten ports, starting with the destination port.

 The `libfabric sockets` adapter is provided through the SDK and exposed in the `cdi_test` application by specifying the following command-line option: `--adapter SOCKET_LIBFABRIC`.